sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 - Relation: The final recipe is found based on the ingredients the users contibute, the rating of these ingredients, and the group members' allergies.

 ## External API
-The spoonacular API (https://spoonacular.com/food-api) is used to retrieve the final recipes based on the given ingredients, intolerances, favourite cuisines and dietary preferences.
-Also the ingredients which the user can choose to contribute to the meal, are retrieved from the API to avoid the need for natural language processing.
-Furthermore, also the intolerances, favourite cuisines and dietary preferences are retrieved from spoonacular to later match the requests to the external API.
+The [spoonacular API](https://spoonacular.com/food-api) is used to retrieve the final recipes based on the given ingredients, intolerances, favourite cuisines and dietary preferences.
+Also the ingredients which the user can choose to contribute to the meal, are retrieved from the API to avoid the need for natural language processing on the backend.
+Furthermore, also the intolerances, favourite cuisines and dietary preferences used to personalize the profile are retrieved from spoonacular to later match the requests to the API.

+We distinguish between the recipe retrieval for a.) groups and b.) for single users (go solo option).
-For every displayed final recipe, two calls are needed: One to retrieve the recipe suggestion based on the ingredients with respect to the intolerances and favourite cuisines, a second time to retrieve more detailed information such as image, instructions and ready-in-minutes.
+For every displayed final recipe, two calls are needed: First, to retrieve the recipe suggestion based on a.) the ingredients with respect to the intolerances b.) intolerances, dietary preferences and favourite cuisines.
+With the second call, more detailed information such as image, instructions and ready-in-minutes are retrieved.
 For the first call we use the complex search provided by spoonacular, with the following additions: ignorePantry=true (we assume that pantry items are at home already), type=main course (we give only recipes for main courses), sort=max-used-ingredients (we first maximise the used ingredients, instead of minimising the additionally needed ones).
 The second call uses the api.spoonacular.com/recipes/id/information.

-The dietary preferences mentioned in the user’s profile are only taken into account while using the go solo option.

 ## Launch & Deployment